cmss13-devs/cmss13-design-docs/xeno/maturity.md

 - General notes
 	- All castes gain a large bit of upgrade progress from capturing marines, This is to prevent them for not capping ever because their task is to deal damage.
-	- All castes except Runners, Lurkers and Ravagers gain some max health when upgrading.
+	- All castes classes except Ambushers and Ranged gain some max health when upgrading.
 	- The amount of points for upgrading scales with the tier of the upgrade as well as the tier of the xenomorph, So acquiring a Primordial upgrade on a Crusher is much harder than it is on a defender.
 	- In addition to the tasks required to upgrade there is a time constraint: Xenomorphs start as Young in the beginning of the round